 - allocating and reallocating resources to the best-suited projects.

-Finally, some experts consider PPM as the utilization of tools, techniques, knowledge, and skills to a set of projects that have the objective to achieve the organization’s strategy.
+Finally, some experts consider PPM as the utilization of tools, techniques, knowledge, and skills for a set of projects that have the objective to achieve the organization’s strategy.

 Keep in mind